sumup-oss/circuit-ui/.changeset/empty-bats-tan.md

 '@sumup/circuit-ui': patch
 ---

-Fixed spacing in imageless `NotificationModal`s.
+Fixed the spacing in imageless `NotificationModal`s.